TaeSuPark/explorer-search-view/README.md

 ### Searching Folders

-1. Click the "Filtered Explorer" icon in the activity bar.
+1. Click the "Folder Selector" icon in the activity bar.
 2. Click the search icon at the top of the view or run the "Filter Folders" command from the command palette.
 3. Enter the folder name to search, and all matching folders will be displayed.